Yes, Ashton Kutcher Blew John McCain A Kiss At Senate Hearing

 “This is about the time when I start talking about politics that the internet trolls tell me to go back to my day job.
 My other day job is that of a father of two, a 2-month-old and a 2-year-old.
 And as part of that job that I take very seriously, I believe that it is my effort to pursue their right to pursue happiness and to ensure society and government defends it as well.”

 Ashton Kutcher has worked with John McCain before on this issue, as the McCain Institute has worked with Thorn.
-Kutcher has nothing but praise for McCain, and even referred to him as a hero.
+Kutcher has nothing but praise for McCain and even referred to him as a hero.

 “Spotlight was only enabled by the McCain Institute and the full support of Sen. McCain and a man that I find not only to be a war hero but a hero to this issue, John McCain.”